brianfrankcooper/YCSB/mongodb/README.md

 ## Quick Start

-This section describes how to run YCSB on MongoDB running locally.
+This section describes how to run YCSB on MongoDB.

 ### 1. Start MongoDB